bg-write/candyfloss-flask/README.md

 ## Next Steps (my "Icebox")

-- Use classes to further abstract out some of my repeating logic.
-A DataSource class?
-Having properties for feedurl and implementing get_soup?
+- Use classes to further abstract some of my repeating logic.
+A `DataSource` class?
+Having properties for `feedurl` and implementing `get_soup`?
-- Add a DB where I keep the list of data sources I want to pull from - to dynamically change what my feed displays, without having to change code
+- Add a database where I keep the list of data sources handy to dynamically change what my feed displays without having to change code
 - Are there too many links?
 - Any way to utilize data analysis, machine learning, or even game logic without going overkill?
 - Flesh out metadata
-- Add a search field for my feed of publications
+- Add a search field on the UI
 - Flesh out 404 page

 ---

 ## How Can YOU Contribute?

 Any way you can!
-I'm especially looking for:

-- Help to flesh out my Python automated testing
-- Suggestions on new outlets I should add to Candyfloss ... bonus points if you can add them yourself!
+I'm especially looking for help to flesh out my Python automated testing, and suggestions on new outlets I should add to Candyfloss.

 ---